Lesson on wilderness

 Existing experience with wilderness conservation in Europe provides useful framework and motivation to continue in the work done in the previous decade.
 What is desperately needed in this time is a clear, comprehensive articulation of the multiple benefit of Wilderness.
 This articulation needs to be factual, wide-ranging, and science-based.

-Thus, the overall purpose of the several following posts is to tell fully what we know about the range of values Europeans have to hold towards the European Wilderness Preservation System.
+Thus, the overall purpose of the several following posts is to tell fully what we know about the range of values Europeans have to hold towards the European Wilderness Network.
 In the coming weeks we attempt to clarify the meaning of different types of Wilderness values and to present replicable, science-based evidence of these values.

-Our intended audience is all those new faces who can and do have power over the future of European Wilderness Preservation System as well as all who seeks to influence those who have this power.
+Our intended audience is all those new faces who can and do have power over the future of European Wilderness Network as well as all who seeks to influence those who have this power.
 This information is also intended for teachers, students, and other inquisitive people involved in formal or informal learning or research programs.
 There is a hope to better inform interested and engaged members of the general public about the value of their Wilderness.
 After all, it is the European citizen who is ultimately responsible and can influence public policy in the greatest measure through their individual and collective voices and actions.

 More can be read: The Multiple Values of Wilderness, 2005